Francis Suárez (footballer)

-Francisco 'Francis' Manuel Suárez Arteaga (born 6 January 1987) is a Spanish professional footballer who plays as a midfielder.
+Francisco "Francis" Manuel Suárez Arteaga (born 6 January 1987) is a Spanish former professional footballer who played as a midfielder.

 Club career

-Born in Las Palmas, Canary Islands, Suárez came through local UD Las Palmas' youth system, making his senior debut with neighbouring Castillo CF whilst on loan.
-Upon his return, he then spent one full season with the B team, in Tercera División.
-On 7 January 2007 he made his first official appearance for the main squad, coming on as a 70th-minute substitute in a 2–2 away against UD Salamanca in the Segunda División championship.
+Born in Las Palmas, Canary Islands, Suárez came through local Las Palmas' youth system, making his senior debut with neighbouring Castillo whilst on loan.
+Upon his return, he then spent one full season with the B team, in the Tercera División.
+On 7 January 2007, he made his first official appearance for the main squad, coming on as a 70th-minute substitute in a 2–2 Segunda División away draw against Salamanca.

 In the following seven campaigns, with the club always in the second tier, Suárez acted almost exclusively as a backup, his best output consisting of 20 games in 2007–08.
-He scored the first of only three competitive goals during his tenure on 14 November 2007, in a 2–4 home loss to Villarreal CF in the Copa del Rey.
+He scored the first of only three competitive goals during his tenure on 14 November 2007, in a 2–4 home loss to Villarreal in the Copa del Rey.

-Suárez was loaned to SD Ponferradina of the same league for 2010–11, appearing in only one sixth of the matches and also suffering team relegation.
-In the 2013–14 season, he was not even given a jersey number and, in June 2014, left to sign with FC Inter Turku in the Finnish Veikkausliiga.
+Suárez was loaned to Ponferradina of the same league for 2010–11, appearing in only one sixth of the matches and also suffering team relegation.
+In the 2013–14 season, he was not even given a jersey number and, in June 2014, left to sign with Inter Turku in the Finnish Veikkausliiga.

 Suárez scored in his first-ever game in top flight football, helping Inter to a 2–1 home win over Turun Palloseura on 8 June 2014.